 Application.xml (comes later), you should see this line in your logs:

 Starting Measure 2017.02.12 Using database url ..., user ....

 If you did not put it to the right place, you should see this in the logs:

 Module class not found or could not be loaded.
 Check [install-dir]/conf/live/Application.xml to be sure all Modules/Module/Class paths are correct: name:Measure class:com.streamtoolbox.Measure

 Add required libraries

-Measure requires the JDBC driver of the database that you are using for to establish the connection.
-(See FAQ for the most typical driver names) Copy this jar file under the
+Measure needs the JDBC driver of the database that you are using to establish the connection.
+Copy the JDBC driver jar file under the

 lib directory of your Wowza installation.